 Applied Math Courses in High School

 If you’ve caught your breath, and have decided that you may not have to spend all 4 years of high school in pursuit of Calculus credit, I want to offer you some alternative math courses that you can use in place of the traditional sequence we discussed earlier.
-Using applied math takes the “theory” of math, and puts it into “application” or real world use of numbers.
+Using applied math takes the “theory” of math, and puts it into “application” or real-world use of numbers.
 For many students that struggle with math, you’ll see a huge improvement when they begin studying applied math- this happened to my 12th grader.
-After struggling through 4 years of Saxon Algebra 1/2 (aka pre-algebra) with barely passing marks every year, (yes, he did the same book 4 years in a row and it never “clicked” for him) my 12th-grade son is now a solid “A” math student in Consumer Math.
+After struggling through 3 years of Saxon Algebra 1/2 (aka pre-algebra) with barely passing marks every year, (yes, he did the same book 3 years in a row and it never “clicked” for him) my 12th-grade son is now a solid “A” math student in Consumer Math.
 He has turned the corner, we found a way for him to be successful!
-I only wish I’d started him in applied math 4 years ago.
+I only wish I’d started him in applied math years earlier.

 In most cases, you can find these books through your favorite online bookstore.